 I have been teaching art at K.T.
 Murphy School since 2006.
-When I was a little girl, I loved drawing, painting and all types of creating.
-My family encouraged me all my life to continue making art, especially my mother who is an art teacher too!
+As a child I loved drawing, painting and all types of creating.
+My family encouraged me to continue making art throughout my childhood, especially my mother who is an art teacher too!
 I was incredibly lucky to have the opportunity to attend college after high school.
 Art opened up many doors for me.
-I hope to encourage my students to pursue their dreams too.
+I hope to encourage my students to pursue their dreams no matter what challenges they may face.
 Some of the people who inspired me were teachers, and many of them are still art teachers in Stamford!
-When I decided teaching was the right path for me, I attended Southern Connecticut State University.
-I learned all that it takes to be an artist and a teacher at this university with the help of my mentor teachers.

 My beliefs that creativity, learning, and leadership go hand-in-hand inspired me to continue learning and researching this idea.
-I went back to school again from 2010-2013 and earned two degrees in Holistic Thinking and Learning, and Educational Administration and Supervision.
-Hard work and dedication helped me stay focused and achieve these goals, but it wasn’t easy for me.
-Being able to inspire students and be part of their learning process is why I love teaching and want to become an administrator.
+In 2010 I went back to school and earned two masters degrees in Holistic Thinking and Learning, and Educational Administration and Supervision.
+Hard work and dedication helped me to stay focused and achieve these goals, but it wasn’t easy.
+Being able to inspire students and be part of their learning process is why I love teaching.
 I want my students to believe they can do anything their hearts desire as long as they work hard, focus on their goals and are not afraid to try.
 Teaching is a gift that I feel fortunate to have in my life.

 Here are some digital stories about my philosophy of creativity, leadership, and learning.